Adult Rehabilitation Mental Health Services (ARMHS)

-BeechWood ARMHS practitioners have the privileged experience of working with, encouraging, and supporting individuals who struggle with tough problems, such as: hoarding, obsessive compulsive disorder, anxiety, and depression.
+BeechWood ARMHS practitioners have the privileged experience of working with, encouraging, and supporting people who struggle with tough problems, such as: hoarding, obsessive compulsive disorder, anxiety, and depression.

-Below are the three easy steps we take with each individual client to ensure we make a difference in the lives of those we serve.
+Below are the three easy steps we take with each person to ensure we make a difference in the lives of those we serve.

 Step 1 - Diagnostic Assessment

-An initial diagnostic assessment is made to determine eligibility, client interest, and goal planning.
-Substantial effort is taken to assign the Mental Health Practitioner’s strengths to the client need by taking into account the consumer’s personality, learning style, processing, communication strengths, etc.
+An initial diagnostic assessment is made to determine eligibility, person's interest, and goal planning.
+Substantial effort is taken to assign the Mental Health Practitioner’s strengths to the person's need by taking into account the their personality, learning style, processing, communication strengths, etc.

 Step 2 - Service Coordination

-Within 30 days, the Mental Health Practitioner and client work together to:
+Within 30 days, the Mental Health Practitioner and the person work together to:

 Complete the Functional Assessment